quantum-mob/Q3/README.md

 ## Installation

+Q3 supports a fully automatic installation directly from this repository.
 Please take a look at the [Installation Guide](./INSTALL.md) -- `INSTALL.md` -- for the instructions.

 ## Quick Start